jackhale98/clpm/README.md

 ## 📚 Examples

-See the [`examples/`](examples/) directory for complete project examples:
+### Repository Examples (For Learning)

+The [`examples/`](examples/) directory contains demonstration projects:

+- **time-tracking-project.lisp** - Calendars + bookings + EVM integration
-- **simple-project.lisp** - Simple website redesign (6 tasks, demonstrates basics)
+- **simple-project.lisp** - Website redesign (6 tasks, demonstrates basics)
 - **web-application.lisp** - Complex SaaS platform (40+ tasks, multiple teams)
-- **effort-scheduling.lisp** - Demonstrates effort-based scheduling with resource efficiency
+- **effort-scheduling.lisp** - Effort-based scheduling with resource efficiency

-Each example is runnable: `sbcl --script examples/simple-project.lisp`
+Run from repository root: `sbcl --script examples/simple-project.lisp`

+### Real-World Usage

+For using Project Juggler in your own projects, see **[USAGE.md](USAGE.md)** which shows:
+- ✅ Installing as a proper library
+- ✅ Creating project files in your own directories
+- ✅ Loading from anywhere on your system
+- ✅ Version controlling your projects
+- ✅ Team collaboration patterns
+- ✅ Integration with your applications

 ## 🤝 Contributing